fortuna/ESPHomeWorkshop/step-1/INSTRUCTIONS.md

     Otherwise a possible workaround
     may be running the dashboard with `sudo`.

 This will generate the firmware, flash the device, start it and stream the logs.
+This may take a some time the first, so you can [slack off](https://xkcd.com/303/) for a bit.

 > **Note:** At this point, let's understand the logs and see how to add the device to Home Assistant.